 - Avoid all chemically-laden processed and fast foods- consider these to be nutritionally dead foods.

-- Eat organically grown foods whenever possible – they contain more nutrients without the toxic residues.
+- Eat organically grown foods whenever possible – they contain more nutrients because they are grown in enriched soils without the toxic residues.

-2. The proper building blocks for the cells are healthy fats:
+2. The proper building blocks for the cells:

 - Read more about healthy fats and removing the toxic fats

-- Supplementing with the right type of omega 6 and omega 3 essential fatty acids is essential to the body.
-Those would include taking an unrefined, cold-pressed omega 6 oil supplement along with unrefined, cold-pressed omega 3 oil in a 2:1 ratio which will help to increase oxygen and the nutrient transfer into the cells.
+- Supplementing with the right forms of omega 6 and omega 3 essential fatty acids is essential to the cells development and ability to function properly.
+These include taking an unrefined, cold-pressed omega 6 oil supplement along with unrefined, cold-pressed omega 3 oil in a 2:1 ratio which will help to increase oxygen and the nutrient transfer into the cells.

 - Read more about essential fatty acids

-- A vital nutrient in the production of energy is CoQ10 or Ubiquinol
+- Another vital nutrient for the production of energy is CoQ10 or Ubiquinol

 - Address nutritional deficiencies with a quality bio-available vitamin and mineral supplement